-After receiving a response that should also include the offer of the firm or person in resolving the issue or a denial with regards to your complaint, your options will be either to accept or take the necessary steps in escalating your complaint.
-Remember that there are restrictions and limits with how much time you’re given to make a complaint with the local authorities, including the Central Bank’s Consumer Protection Department.
+After receiving a response that should also include the offer of the firm or person in resolving the issue or denial with regards to your complaint, your options will be either to accept or take the necessary steps in escalating your complaint.
+Remember that there are restrictions and limits on how much time you’re given to make a complaint with the local authorities, including the Central Bank’s Consumer Protection Department.

 In addition, document everything apart from acting quickly and putting your issue in writing.
 Make sure that you document the steps that you’re taking in getting your complaint resolved.
 This includes all emails, faxes, and telephone conversations with names of employees, if applicable.

 If you’re not satisfied with the option for dispute resolution that’s provided by the other party, then consult with experts on Islamic banking and finance disputes in UAE.
 Experts can help you involve the ombudsman of your bank if your issue is with a banking service or product.
 An ombudsman will help consumers resolve disputes with banking and financial institutions in UAE.